 Finally, there is the full-body exoskeleton.
 Lifting, moving objects, carrying tools around site, and performing other tasks can be facilitated with this form of an exoskeleton.

 Aside from these examples, there are also other kinds of exoskeleton-like machines that are used on site.
 Arms that act as a support system for tools are another example of how these groundbreaking inventions can assist contractors every day, no matter their job.

 Exoskeletons could be the start of accepting robots on site.
 You could say that autonomous equipment and drones are already a form of robots on site.
 However, exoskeletons could pave the way for another whole form of robots technology to enter the construction industry.

-Robots could eventually be the key to really addressing the labour gap facing the market.
+Robots could eventually be the key to really addressing the labor gap facing the market.
 Current employees could be trained to fill skill gaps, while tasks such as drilling and drywalling could be given to a programmable robotic machine, much like a bricklaying machine.

 Exoskeletons offer a way to make the industry safer for contractors.
 Their introduction into the industry took decades.
-It’s clear, however, now that the industry has their hands on this technology, construction will run with it.
+It’s clear, however, now that the industry has its hands on this technology, construction will run with it.